Ethan4242/Team-Selector/README.md

 1) Type the code below in the command shell or terminal. git clone https://github.com/Ethan4242/Team-Selector.git

-2) Download the appropriate project and member templates
+2) Download the appropriate project and member templates (See file format instructions)

 3) Save the templates in the same folder as the .java files.